rod-laycock/raspberry-pi-vivarium/README.md

 - DHT pin 4 (right) > ground (pin 6)

 # Preparing the Raspberry Pi
+Download and install selected OS of choice - I downloaded Ubuntu Server.

+Login using ubuntu / ubuntu and change the password.

+By default ubuntu server is not connected to Wifi, it should be using ethernet, but that's so old hat ;)

+ls /sys/class/net - to find out the name of your device 'wlan0' is common.

+      eth0   lo  wlan0

+sudo nano /etc/netplan/50-cloud-init.yaml

+add the following to the end (ensure indents are followed)

+    wifis:
+        wlan0:
+            dhcp4: true
+            optional: true
+            access-points:
+                "[AccessPointSSID]":
+                    password: "[AccessPointPassword]"

+replacing [AccessPointSSID] and [AccessPointPassword] with the relevant details for your wifi

 As always, you need to update and install Python (well, what other language would you use to monitor snakes?).

     sudo apt-get update